RogueRope/docs/content/docs/main/volunteer.md

 ### How to Register?

-For roles before the camp, please use the designated signup form.
+For roles before the camp,[contact us]({{< ref "/docs/main/contact" >}} "Contact us").
 For roles during the camp, we will be using a Google sheet.
 You can sign up for shifts that interest you.
 If you don't find the time to sign up before you arrive, you will be asked to do so when you check in.

 ## But what if there aren't enough volunteers?